chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/video_script_5min.md

 **[Scene: Giselle performance imagery, app interface showing calculation]**

-Let's see how this works with a real example: Giselle scheduled for September.
+Let's see how this works with a real example: Giselle, a romantic tragedy ballet.

 The app starts with digital signals.
-Giselle has strong Wikipedia traffic — it's a recognized classic with steady page views.
-Google Trends shows moderate but consistent search volume.
-YouTube engagement is high, with performance videos from major companies getting millions of views.
-Chartmetric picks up streaming activity from the ballet's iconic Adam score.
+Giselle shows modest Wikipedia traffic — it's a recognized romantic ballet but not at blockbuster levels.
+Google Trends shows moderate search volume.
+YouTube has some engagement from major company performances, but not viral-level activity.
+Chartmetric registers streaming from the ballet's Adolphe Adam score, though classical music generally scores lower than pop.

-These signals combine into a Familiarity score of 110 and a Motivation score of 95.
-Both above the benchmark of 100, indicating this is a well-known title with active audience interest.
+These signals combine into a Familiarity score of 30 and a Motivation score of 21.
+Both well below the benchmark of 100, indicating this is a known title but without current digital momentum.

 Next, the machine learning model kicks in.
-Historical data shows Giselle performed well in past Alberta Ballet seasons.
-The model learned that romantic story ballets resonate strongly with the Core Classical audience segment.
-It applies those learned patterns to this prediction.
+Historical data shows Giselle performed reliably in past Alberta Ballet seasons — not a blockbuster, but solid.
+The model learned that romantic tragedy ballets appeal strongly to Core Classical audiences who value traditional storytelling.
+It applies those learned patterns to boost the prediction above raw signal levels.

 Then seasonality adjustments.
-September is early fall — not peak holiday season, but also not summer shoulder period.
-The model applies a neutral seasonal factor of 1.0, meaning no adjustment up or down.
+The model applies a neutral seasonal factor of 1.0, meaning no calendar-specific boost or penalty.

-The final prediction: a Ticket Index of 115, translating to approximately 3,800 tickets in Calgary and 2,500 in Edmonton.
-The system forecasts strongest appeal to Core Classical enthusiasts, followed by General Population audiences.
+The final prediction: a Ticket Index of 54, translating to approximately 3,560 tickets in Calgary and 2,370 in Edmonton, totaling 5,930 tickets.
+The system forecasts strongest appeal to Core Classical enthusiasts who appreciate romantic narrative ballets, even when digital buzz is modest.

-Marketing now knows exactly where to focus: target classical ballet fans, emphasize the romantic tragedy, and allocate budget proportionally between cities.
+Marketing now knows: this is a core audience play, not a mass-market attraction.
+Target subscription holders and traditional ballet lovers, emphasize emotional storytelling and technical artistry, and set realistic capacity expectations.

 ---